crumbtoo/tbs/README.md

 `f32`, `f64`, `f80`/`f128` (`float`, `double`, and `long double`, respectively)

 Avoid using `f128`, and especially `f80`, if you don't have a specific reason to.
-Unless you are doing unportable bithacks or need the extra precision, it's pointless.
+Unless you are doing funny bithacks, it's pointless.

 `fMax`, `uMax`, and `iMax` will be typedef'd to the widest respective type available